mdn/content/files/en-us/web/api/htmlscriptelement/nomodule/index.md

 {{APIRef("HTML DOM")}}

-The **`noModule`** property of the {{domxref("HTMLScriptElement")}} interface is a boolean that indicates whether the script should be executed in browsers that support [ES modules](/en-US/docs/Web/JavaScript/Guide/Modules) — in effect, this can be used to serve fallback scripts to older browsers that do not support JavaScript modules.
+The **`noModule`** property of the {{domxref("HTMLScriptElement")}} interface is a boolean value that indicates whether the script should be executed in browsers that support [ES modules](/en-US/docs/Web/JavaScript/Guide/Modules).
+Practically, this can be used to serve fallback scripts to older browsers that do not support JavaScript modules.

 It reflects the `nomodule` attribute of the {{HTMLElement("script")}} element.